-During the clotting process, a protein that is found in the blood, called prothrombin, turns into the enzyme called thrombin.
-The time that it takes the prothrombin to turn into thrombin is called the prothrombin time ('pro-time', or PT).
+During the clotting process, a protein in the blood (prothrombin) turns into an enzyme called thrombin.
+The time that it takes the prothrombin to turn into thrombin is called the prothrombin time ("pro-time", or PT).
 This is measured in seconds.

-Your PT is compared to the PT of someone who is not taking anticoagulants.
-This then gives your INR.
+Your PT is compared with the PT of someone who is not taking warfarin.
+This gives your INR.
 Once your warfarin begin to work, your INR should start to increase.
 Normal INR ratings should be:

 between 0.8-1.2 for people who are not taking warfarin